deepak-singh343/notes_api/README.md

 - Then:

 To ADD a new post/note make a POST request with URL localhost:8000/newNote with raw data
-{"content":"content","user":"User Id"} we will have to give user id manually by coping user id from user database.
+{"content":"content","user":"User Id"} we will have to give user id manually by coping user id from user database and click on Authorization and select BearerToken and copy paste the bearer token which is generated while logining in.

 - Then: